 Unfortunately, cyberbullying is becoming more common.
 Benningfield says it typically increases in the middle school years.
 Kids can be damaged by it for years.
 Because popular apps are where kids “hang out” most, it’s where bullying is happening most today.

 “One of the biggest challenges with online bullying is that it can be anonymous and it can really snowball out of control in a way that’s less common in person,” Benningfield says.
 “One person can make a really awful comment and then others can comment on it in a way that really snowballs,” she adds.

 Is time spent on social media the culprit then?
 Not necessarily, Benningfield says.

 If you learn your child is being bullied, know the devices themselves are not the problem.
-The root of cyberbullying is similar to that of any other type of bullying: the deep-set issues within the bully himself.
+The root of cyberbullying is similar to that of any other type of bullying.
+There are deep-set issues within the bully himself.
 Being cruel to others helps the bully gain a sense of power and control.

 Social media bullying on Snapchat and Instagram is rampant because parents are nowhere to be seen.
 Meanwhile, parents are one of the greatest deterrents in any bullying situation.
 When left totally out of the loop, though, they are neutralized.

 It is critical for you to develop and maintain a trust relationship with each child in your home who has the privilege of having a smart phone.
 Open lines of communication come from this trust.

 Active, engaged parents make cyberbullying more difficult.
 When you take the time to engage with your kids about inappropriate online posts, they become aware that you provide a safe space for them.

 Kids need to know you intend to protect them as best you can; they need a relationship with you and you with them, and at the root of it all is trust.